transportforcairo/wri-numo_access-analysis/README.md

 #### Approach

 Our proposed approach uses GBFS feeds to obtain the geographic scope of micromobility services, and then uses cycling as a proxy for micromobility when calculating travel times for multimodal trips.
 The logic is as follows:
-1. Create a variable hexagon grid over the study area (using [this script](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/1_Preprocessing/2.0_variable_hexgrid.R))
+1. Create a variable hexagon grid over the study area (using [this script](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/1_Preprocessing/2.0_variable_hexgrid.R)).
+This step is optional, as one could use a uniform grid.
+We prefer to use small (400m diameter) hexagons to justify the assumption that people inside a hexagon have the same public transport and micromobility options.
+Creating a uniform 400m hexagon layer to cover any big city can lead to computationally expensive routing in step 4 (for n zones, we have n<sup>2</sup> calculations).
+To reduce the number of calculations, we can create this variable hexagon grid where hexagons are smaller for high population/employment density areas, and larger in low population/emploment density areas.
 2. Identify locations of micromobility (using [this script](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/1_Preprocessing/1_extract-get_gbfs.R))
    - Docked: station locations
    - Dockless: service area
-3. For each zone (grid unit), determine whether it is served by micromobility or not (using [this script](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/1_Preprocessing/2.3_transform-gbfs2zones.R))
+3. For each zone (grid unit), determine whether it is served by micromobility or not (using [this script](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/1_Preprocessing/2.3_transform-gbfs2zones.R)).
+For each zone, we consider availability of micromobility at neighboring zones as well.
-4. Determine travel time between each zone, i.e., OD-pair, using availability of micromobility to determine possible intermodality.
+4. Determine travel time between each zone pair, i.e., OD-pair, using availability of micromobility to determine possible intermodality.
 Cycling is used as a proxy for micromobility when specifying modes in the routing engine.
 We create multiple travel time matrices using different mode combinations (see Table 1) .
 This is done using [this script](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/3_Analysis/3.1_analysis-travel_time_r5.R))
 5. Use results from steps 3 and 4 to get travel time using micromobility for each OD pair.
 The travel times are based on the availability of micromobility, as shown in the table below.
 This is done using [this script](https://github.com/transportforcairo/wri-numo_access-analysis/blob/main/code/3_Analysis/3.2_analysis-travel_time_scenarios.R)).